dronesmith/Downloads/README.md

 If you're wondering where to start, consult our [documentation](http://readme.dronesmith.io/).

 ## API Documentation
-Our preliminary Dronesmith API documentation is available in PDF format in the `api-doc` directory.
-We will be moving this to a proper documentation outlet in the near future.
+Our Dronesmith API documentation is available on [readme.dronesmith.io](http://readme.dronesmith.io/reference).

 ## Dronesmith Link
 Dronesmith Link lives on a drone's onboard Linux processor and establishes connection with Dronesmith Cloud if available, along with creating a general status page.
 See the `dslink` folder for downloads.
 Generally, unless otherwise specified, you will want to download the latest version of your system architecture.